eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

     -XcompilationThreads<N> (default is 63)

-More detailed diagnostics can be obtained with the option `-Xjit:verbose={JITServer},verbose={compilePerformance}` which is typically used for debugging server behavior.
+More detailed diagnostics can be obtained with the option `-Xjit:verbose={JITServer},verbose={compilePerformance}`, which is typically used for debugging server behavior.

 <!-- ==== END OF TOPIC ==== jitservertuning.md ==== -->